 - Effective communication, including access to interpreting and translation support services to address language barriers and vision, speech, hearing, and cognitive impairments.

 - Accept or refuse visitors.
-Hospital policy says visitors may be limited if required for the patient’s health or safety, or the safety of other patients or staff.
+EMH policy says visitors may be limited if required for the patient’s health or safety, or the safety of other patients or staff.
+Visitor privileges are not based upon race, ethnicity, culture, color, creed, religion, sex, sexual orientation, gender identity or expression, age, national origin, language, handicap, disability or socioeconomic status.

 - Access to guardianship, patient advocacy, and child/adult protective services.